Skip to main content

 Cash Collateral and Liquidity Controls

-Budget controls and variance reporting: the operational core of a fast 363 case.
-A fast 363 process is often won or lost in the cash collateral order.
-In Casa’s case, bankruptcy filings described a cash collateral regime built around a 10-week cash flow forecast as the approved budget, with rolling budget updates every four weeks subject to secured party consent.
-That structure creates predictable checkpoints for the secured lender group: if the process extends, the debtor must justify revised assumptions and maintain lender confidence.
-Filings also described weekly variance reporting with defined thresholds for receipts, disbursements, and net cash flow.
+Cash collateral.
+The Final Cash Collateral Order described a cash collateral regime built around a 10-week cash flow forecast as the approved budget, with rolling budget updates every four weeks subject to secured party consent.
+The order also described weekly variance reporting with defined thresholds for receipts, disbursements, and net cash flow.

-The same filings described a professional fee carve-out that balances estate administration needs against secured lenders’ collateral protections.
-The cash collateral order described carve-out components including clerk and U.S. Trustee fees, chapter 7 trustee fees up to $25,000, and professional fees with post-trigger caps of $750,000 for debtor professionals and $250,000 for committee professionals.
-In a sale-driven case, these carve-out ceilings matter because the work is front-loaded: sale motions, auctions, contract assignments, and plan confirmation happen rapidly, and fee certainty reduces the risk that professional compensation becomes a mid-case dispute.
+The cash collateral order described a professional fee carve-out including clerk and U.S. Trustee fees, chapter 7 trustee fees up to $25,000, and professional fees with post-trigger caps of $750,000 for debtor professionals and $250,000 for committee professionals.

 Table: Cash Collateral Governance (Selected; As Described)